getodk/docs/docs/form-datasets.rst

   plots,${plot_name}

 By default, reference geometry is displayed in purple without vertex markers and shapes are shaded in.
-Reference geometry also respects :ref:`style properties <select-from-map-style>`.
+You can customize how each feature is displayed using :ref:`style properties <select-from-map-style>`.
 A dataset used as reference geometry can include a mix of points, lines and shapes that are all displayed together.
 Reference geometry cannot be interacted with.

-Like with selects, you can specify a ``choice_filter`` expression to limit the rows used as reference geometry.
+You can specify a :ref:`choice filter <cascading-selects>` expression to limit the rows used as reference geometry.
 For example, you could filter by county, assigned enumerator, or priority level.

 Reference geometry from repeats
 """"""""""""""""""""""""""""""""